Thomas Baynham of Noxon Park ( -1587)

 He was rector there until his resignation 1548 when he was succeeded by Thomas Flaunders who was appointed on 18th February on the presentation of Cecily, widow of Sir George Baynham (Jane’s eldest son).

-He most likely then moved to Noxon Park which Sir Christopher had inherited from his mother Alice in 1518 but which he had excluded from the property transferred to his eldest son George – in his will, Thomas signs himself ‘Thomas Baynham of Noxon Park, Rector of this place’.
+He most likely then moved to Noxon Park which Sir Christopher had inherited from his mother Alice in 1518 but which he had excluded from the property transferred to his eldest son George.
+In his will, Thomas signs himself ‘Thomas Baynham of Noxon Park, Rector of this place’.

 Together they had five children: